Amine-Mb/portfolio/README.md

 ## About Me

-Hi, I’m **Amine B.** — a software engineer passionate about building web applications and solving real-world problems through code.
+Hi, I’m **Amine Mabrouk** — a software engineer passionate about building web applications and solving real-world problems through code.
 I enjoy learning new technologies, I believe in clean, maintainable code, and in constantly challenging myself to improve.

 ---